byrdnuge/Webex-Tools/memory-bank/progress.md

 - 🏆 Memory bank structure established
 - 🏆 Documentation framework implemented
 - 🏆 Core scripts operational and functional
+- 🏆 Memory bank documentation pushed to GitHub
+- 🏆 New CLI-based architecture defined

 This progress document will be updated regularly to reflect the current state of the WebexTools project, tracking both completed work and planned enhancements.